freon4dsl/Freon-documentation/docu-content/020_Tutorial/030_Making_an_Editor/+page.md

 ## The default editor

-Let's create a file called `edu-subjects.edit` in the `src/defs` folder, and define a default editor for this model unit.
+Let's create a file called `edu-main.edit` in the `src/defs` folder, and define a default editor for this model unit.
 Please, enter the following line.

 ```txt